San Mateo’s ADU Boom: How Local Homeowners Are Cashing In on Backyard Living Spaces

 Of course, navigating the ADU construction process isn’t always simple.
 There are various regulations and requirements to consider – and should you decide to build one, you’ll need to do everything by the book.

-In this guide, we’re providing a comprehensive overview of ADUs in California, including the benefits, regulations, and financing options.
+In this guide, we’re providing a comprehensive overview of ADUs in San Mateo County, including the benefits, regulations, and financing options.
 Let’s take a look.

 What Is an ADU?